-All deposits in Sweden and Norway are covered by the Swedish Deposit Insurance Act (up to SEK 950,000) and the Norwegian Banks' Guarantee Fund respectively (currently up to NOK 2,000,000).
+All deposits in Sweden and Norway are covered by the Swedish Deposit Insurance Act (up to SEK 950,000).
+In addition, for Norwegian deposits, the Norwegian Banks' Guarantee Fund covers the difference up to the Norwegian guaranteed limit (currently up to NOK 2,000,000).